Student Code of Conduct

 Section 4 – Jurisdiction

-Students and student organizations will be considered for conduct review whenever conduct that may be in violation of the Student Code of Conduct occurs on the NYIT campus and/or conduct that adversely affects the NYIT community.
-For violations that do not occur on NYIT property, action will be considered if NYIT officials decide that institutional interests are involved.
-Disciplinary action may be taken by NYIT for any act constituting a violation of the Student Code of Conduct, or of the federal or state law or city ordinances when the act is contrary to NYIT's interests as an academic community, including acts that threaten the lives, health, safety, and academic success of NYIT students.
-NYIT students or student organization will be held responsible for the actions of their guests under this code.
+Students and student organizations will be considered for conduct review whenever conduct that may be in violation of the Student Code of Conduct occurs on campus and/or conduct that adversely affects the New York Tech community.
+For violations that do not occur on New York Tech property, action will be considered if New York Tech officials decide that institutional interests are involved.
+Disciplinary action may be taken by New York Tech for any act constituting a violation of the Student Code of Conduct, or of the federal or state law or city ordinances when the act is contrary to New York Tech's interests as an academic community, including acts that threaten the lives, health, safety, and academic success of New York Tech students.
+Students or student organizations will be held responsible for the actions of their guests under this code.
 Approved constitutions governing organizational behavior may take precedence, depending on the alleged violation.
 The dean of students (or designee) will determine which document prevails.

 Section 5 – Offenses

-A student conduct review may be initiated by NYIT and sanctions imposed against any student or student organization found responsible for committing the following prohibited forms of conduct:
+A student conduct review may be initiated by New York Tech and sanctions imposed against any student or student organization found responsible for committing the following prohibited forms of conduct:

 a.
 Academic Integrity

-Violation(s) of NYIT's Academic Integrity Policy (referred to later in this student handbook).
+Violation(s) of New York Tech's Academic Integrity Policy (referred to later in this student handbook).
 All policies, procedures, and definitions applicable to other violations of the Student Conduct Code apply to violations of the Academic Integrity Policy, except as specified in that policy.

-Violation(s) of NYIT's Policy on Alcohol and Other Drugs, which may be found on NYIT's website.
+Violation(s) of New York Tech's Policy on Alcohol and Other Drugs, which may be found on the university website.

 c.
 Conduct Unbecoming

-Flagrant disrespect for persons, flouting of common standards of decency, behavior unbecoming of an NYIT student, on or off campus, and/or continued behavior that demonstrates contempt for the generally accepted values of the intellectual community.
+Flagrant disrespect for persons, flouting of common standards of decency, behavior unbecoming of a New York Tech student, on or off campus, and/or continued behavior that demonstrates contempt for the generally accepted values of the intellectual community.

 d.
 Computer Misuse